manasroy13/NLP-Based-Fake-News-Detection-System/README.md

 The system will present you with a menu:

-Welcome to the Blockchain and NLP Fake News Detection System!
+**Welcome to the Blockchain and NLP Fake News Detection System!**
 Choose an option:

-Analyze new news article
+1.Analyze new news article
-View blockchain
+2.View blockchain
-Check blockchain validity
+3.Check blockchain validity
-Exit Enter your choice (1-4):
+4.Exit Enter your choice (1-4):
-Analyze new news article: Enter the news text you want to classify.
+1.Analyze new news article: Enter the news text you want to classify.
 The system will provide a prediction ("Real" or "Fake") along with a confidence score.
 This analysis will then be recorded on the blockchain.If you enter non-textual input (like numbers or math equations), the system will indicate that it cannot classify such input as it's designed for natural language.

-View blockchain: Displays a detailed list of all news analysis records stored on the blockchain, showing their index, timestamp, data, and hashes.
+2.View blockchain: Displays a detailed list of all news analysis records stored on the blockchain, showing their index, timestamp, data, and hashes.

-Check blockchain validity: Verifies the integrity of the entire blockchain.
+3.Check blockchain validity: Verifies the integrity of the entire blockchain.
 If any record has been tampered with, it will report the blockchain as invalid.

-Exit: Quits the application.
+4.Exit: Quits the application.

 ⚠️ Limitations